WMMS: The Cleveland Funeral

-Among the most notorious broadcasts of The Howard Stern Show occurred on June 10, 1994.
+One of the most notorious broadcasts of The Howard Stern Show occurred on June 10, 1994.
 Stern had arrived on the Cleveland airwaves less than two years earlier, and in that time took his syndicated program on rival WNCX from an Arbitron ranking of thirteen to number one.
 As promised, Stern held a party for his fans on the streets of Cleveland – a "Funeral" for his local rivals, much like similar events held in New York City, Los Angeles and Philadelphia – and broadcast it nationwide.

 During the now infamous broadcast, WMMS engineer William Alford snipped a broadcast wire used for the Stern show's satellite feed.
 Stern continued on with the program over a phone line as engineers worked to quickly patch together the severed broadcast wire.
 Alford was subsequently caught, arrested and later sentenced to ten days in jail and a $1,000 fine.
 Station management initially claimed that Alford acted alone, however WMMS Promotions Director Heidi Klosterman – working under the name Heidi Kramer – later pleaded guilty to a felony charge of attempted disruption of a public service and a misdemeanor of receiving stolen property; Greg Smith, a former Klosterman colleague, pleaded guilty to a misdemeanor of breaking and entering.